Investing in start-ups and small

 Crowd-sourced funding (CSF) (also called equity crowd funding or

-small and medium-sized companies to raise money from the public to
+and medium-sized companies to raise money from the public to

 finance their business.
 Companies typically raise small amounts